Jump to content

 Share on other sites

-If your own safety and the safety of your fellow skiers is not enoughincentive to make you act on this issue immediately I’ll give you one morereason.
-For the next two years, 10% of the gross sales of our devicewill go directly into a college fund set up for Brett Yager’s son Tyler.
+If concerns for your safety and that of fellow skiers aren't motivation enough to address this issue promptly, here's one more reason: for the next two years, 10% of the gross sales of our device will be directed into a college fund established for Brett Yager's son, Tyler.

 Thomas Wayne